RESOURCES | GLOSSARY

 • is a congenital anomaly/birth defect

-Source Documents: Original documents, data, and records (e.g., hospital records, clinical and office charts, laboratory notes, memoranda, subjects' diaries or evaluation checklists, recorded data from automated instruments, copies or transcriptions certified after verification as being accurate copies, subject files, and records kept at the laboratories and at medico-technical departments involved in the clinical trial).
+Source Documentation: Original documents, data, and records (e.g., hospital records, clinical and office charts, laboratory notes, memoranda, subjects' diaries or evaluation checklists, recorded data from automated instruments, copies or transcriptions certified after verification as being accurate copies, subject files, and records kept at the laboratories and at medico-technical departments involved in the clinical trial).

 Sponsor: An individual, company, institution, or organization which takes responsibility for the initiation, management, and/or financing of a clinical trial.